In the early 1980s, the Rainbow was a major contendor in the struggle for the 16-bit PC market, and it had a lot of advantages over the IBM PC:

 Of course IBM won, and soon all the non-IBM-compatible MS-DOS PCs (the Rainbow, the Victor 9000, the Texas Instruments Professional, the HP-110 and HP-150, the NEC APC, the Grid Compass, the Japanese NEC PC9801, the Wang PC, the Heath/Zenith-100) eventually vanished from the scene.
 And then IBM did too for all practical purposes, as the marketplace became dominated by PC clone makers such as Compaq, Gateway, and Dell.

-Photo: Frank da Cruz.
+Photo: Frank da Cruz, with a very early low-res digital camera.
 This mint-condition Rainbow 100 happens to be in the Kermit production area in the Penthouse of Watson Lab, serving as the system console to a VAXstation just below (not visible) whose monitor died; the VMS 5.5-2 console log is barely visible on the screen.
 Peeking out from behind the left side of the keyboard is the VAX's external TK50 tape cartridge drive.

 In December 2004 - Feb 2005, Carl Bowman of Bridgewater University commented: